 Our decisions, including critical life decisions, are influenced by social norms.
-Our life choices, career decisions are highly impacted by our worry about social acceptance.
+Our life choices and career decisions are highly impacted by our worry about social acceptance.
 We all want to be loved and appreciated but don’t let it influence our life decisions.

-Most of us chose to become doctors and engineers only because it’s an acceptable and reputed career.
-Careers like fashion designers or modeling are not seen positively in some of the communities.
+Most of us chose to become doctors and engineers only because it’s an acceptable and reputable career.
+Careers like fashion design or modeling are not seen positively in some communities.
 Getting married and having babies is considered a natural phenomenon and someone not following those norms are usually criticized.

 Again, I want to say, don’t worry about social acceptance.
 If you know something is right, then do it.